Fact or Fiction: 5 Myths about Cord Blood

 Myth #1: Treating diseases with cord blood is still in the experimental stages.

 Fact: The first cord blood transplant was performed in 1988 on a patient diagnosed with the rare blood disorder Fanconi anemia.
-Since then, more than 600,000 units of cord blood have been stored for transplantation worldwide.
-Cord blood stem cells are currently used in the treatment of nearly 80 different diseases, including cancers and genetic disorders, and Lifebank is proud to be part of this lifesaving effort.
-Over the past 20 years, more than 30,000 cord blood stem cell transplants have been performed around the world.
-Cord blood stem cells are also being studied for potential use in treating a variety of diseases that currently have no cure, such as cerebral palsy, Alzheimer’s disease, autism and type 1 diabetes.
+Since then, almost 6 million units of cord blood have been stored for transplantation worldwide.1 Cord blood stem cells are currently used in the treatment of nearly 80 different diseases, including cancers and genetic disorders.
+Over the past 30 years, more than 35,000 cord blood stem cell transplants have been performed around the world.1 Cord blood stem cells are also being studied for potential use in treating a variety of diseases that currently have no cure, such as cerebral palsy, Alzheimer’s disease, autism and type 1 diabetes.
+2,3,4,5 Lifebank is proud to be part of this lifesaving effort.

 Myth #2: Collecting cord blood can affect delivery and takes blood away from our baby.

-Myth #3: If our child gets sick, it’s unlikely he would be able to use his own cord blood.
+Myth #3: If our child gets sick, it’s unlikely they would be able to use their own cord blood.

-Fact: More than 10,000 stem cell transplants using a person’s own cells – known as autologous stem cell transplants – were performed in the U.S. in 2012.
-Autologous stem cell transplants can be used to treat certain non-genetic diseases and cancers without the risk of rejection.
-In addition, a person can use his or her own cord blood cells to help reconstitute their bone marrow after chemotherapy treatment for non-blood cancers.
+Fact: A recent study found that more than 60,000 stem cell transplants using a person’s own cells – known as autologous stem cell transplants – have been performed in the U.S. alone.6 Autologous stem cell transplants can be used to treat certain non-genetic diseases and cancers without the risk of rejection.
+In addition, a person can use his or her own banked cord blood cells to help reconstitute their bone marrow after chemotherapy treatment for non-blood cancers.

 Myth #4: If we donate our baby’s cord blood to a public bank, we can access it if he needs it in the future.

 Fact: You may have heard that donating to a public cord blood bank means that you’ll be able to get your own child’s blood back one day.
-The reality is:
+The reality is if you agree to donate cord blood, you cannot be certain that you will have access to it if you need it in the future.
+There are two main reasons why this is the case:

 - Only a small percentage of donated cord blood samples meet the requirements for screening and storage in a public bank.
-Public banks only store samples that contain enough stem cells to transplant a large child or small adult, so an estimated 50-75% of donations don’t end up being stored.
-The cord blood samples that don’t meet public banking requirements aren’t necessarily discarded, though – these samples may be used for research purposes.
+Public banks only store samples that contain enough stem cells to transplant a large child or small adult, so an estimated 80% of donations don’t end up being stored.7 The cord blood samples that don’t meet public banking requirements aren’t necessarily discarded, however, as they may be used for research purposes.

 Myth #5: All cord blood banks are the same.